uchicago-cs/student-resource-guide/tutorials/linux.rst

 .. note::

-    The machine you are using (either a CSIL machine or a Virtual Desktop) is connected to a network file system.
+    If you are connected to a CS machine, either because you're physically sitting at a CSIL machine or have logged in remotely via SSH or the Remote Desktop, that machine is connected to a *network file system*.
 This means that there is effectively one very large hard drive shared by all the CS machines, and that you will have access to those files regardless of what machine you use.
-    For example, if you create some files while logged into a CSIL machine, and then sit at a different CSIL machine the next day (or use the Virtual Desktop), you will see the exact same files there.
+    For example, if you create some files while logged into a CSIL machine, and then sit at a different CSIL machine the next day (or SSH into the CS Linux servers), you will see the exact same files there.

 The figure above illustrates how Linux organizes the file system.
 Your own computer might have a slightly different organization (e.g., you might replace ``/`` with ``C:``), but the idea is the same.